22nd Division (South Vietnam): 1975

-On 21 March, the 2nd and 3rd Battalions, 40th Regiment had been moved from Bình Định Province to stop the PAVN 10th Division advancing from on Route 21.
-The 2 Battalions were deployed west of Khanh Duong to meet the advancing PAVN 10th Division and the 3rd Airborne Brigade was dug in on the high ground in the pass, behind the 40th Regiment.
+On 21 March, the 2nd and 3rd Battalions, 40th Regiment had been moved from Bình Định province to stop the PAVN 10th Division advancing from on Route 21.
+The two Battalions were deployed west of Khanh Duong to meet the advancing PAVN 10th Division and the 3rd Airborne Brigade was dug in on the high ground in the pass, behind the 40th Regiment.
 On 22 March, the leading battalions of the 10th Division, with tanks supporting, blasted into Khanh Duong and the two battalions of the 40th Regiment were forced to withdraw through the 3rd Airborne Brigade.
 The 40th was withdrawn to Dục Mỹ Camp, then sent south to eastern Diên Khánh District to prepare positions generally astride local Route 420, which led due east into Diên Khánh and on into Nha Trang in order the prevent the PAVN bypassing the Airborne.
-The 40th was reinforced with one RF battalion and supported by one 155mm. and two 105mm. howitzers.
+The 40th was reinforced with one RF battalion and supported by one 155 mm and two 105 mm howitzers.